DOH-JDJ0303/bigbacter-nf/README.md

     --max_memory 8.GB
 ```
 ### 4. Add the new samples to your database (Performed each time):
+> Note: This is the same command as in step 3 but with `-resume` and `--push true`.
+This will resume the run from step 3 and push the existing files to the BigBacter database.
+This allows you to check your results before pushing files to your database.
 ```
 nextflow run DOH-JDJ0303/bigbacter-nf \
     -r main \